Acting white: Other studies

-Stuart Buck, a lawyer, also explored this issue in Acting White: The Ironic Legacy of Desegregation (2010).
+Stuart Buck, a lawyer, also explored the issue in Acting White: The Ironic Legacy of Desegregation (2010).
 He said that segregated black schools had featured teachers, counselors, and others of the same race as the student population, and the adults often acted as mentors to the students.
-Integration of many public schools since the mid- to late-20th century may have resulted in schools in which black students perceived they were controlled or dominated by whites.
+Integration of many public schools since the mid-to-late 20th century may have resulted in schools in which black students perceived they were controlled or dominated by whites.
 A black student trying to achieve high educational success may then be considered as trying to leave the minority group.

 Margaret Beale Spencer and Vinay Harpalani (2008) argue that usage of the term acting white by black teenagers does not reflect their cultural values; rather, it is a manifestation of their racial identity development, experienced in conjunction with normal adolescent hassles and peer pressure.
-Spencer and Harpalani employ William E. Cross' (1991) 'Nigrescence' framework and contend that black teenagers' use of "acting white" in relation to academic achievement is similar to white teenagers' use of the term nerd: the only difference is that black teenagers express it in racialized terms, as in addition to normal teenage peer pressure, they are grappling with racial identity and what it means to be "black."
+Spencer and Harpalani employ William E. Cross' (1991) 'Nigrescence' framework and contend that black teenagers' use of "acting white" in relation to academic achievement is similar to white teenagers' use of the term nerd: the only difference is that black teenagers express it in racialized terms, as in addition to normal teenage peer pressure, they are grappling with racial identity and what it means to be "black".